Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can find more information about the California Public Records Act here.

 The City Council meets on the first, second, and fourth Tuesday of each month, unless a special meeting is called by City Council.
-View the meeting calendar online.
+For upcoming meeting dates, view the City calendar online or view Council agendas for published agendas and a list of upcoming meetings.

 Agendas are posted by the end of the day on the Wednesday before each City Council meeting.
 View the Council agendas and minutes.